Who Is Derrick Rose?

-Raised by a single mother in a tough section of Chicago, Illinois, Derrick Rose was born on October 4, 1988.
-The nation's No. 1 high school point guard, Rose played for the University of Memphis before declaring for the 2008 NBA Draft after his freshman year.
+American basketball player Derrick Rose was the nation's No. 1 high school point guard.
+Rose played for the University of Memphis before declaring for the 2008 NBA Draft after his freshman year.
 Selected No. 1 overall by the Chicago Bulls, Rose was named the NBA MVP at the end of the 2010-11 season, though his career soon took a downturn as he battled a series of injuries.

 Derrick Martell Rose was born on October 4, 1988, in Chicago, Illinois.
 Raised without a father in the tough Englewood section of Chicago, Rose and his three older brothers were under the constant, watchful eye of their strict and loving mother, Brenda.

 "My mom would walk down the street and drag us home if she heard we were getting into trouble," Rose later told Sports Illustrated.
 "Even the drug dealers, when they saw her coming, would stop dealing and tell her where we were."

 The Rose family was tight, and Derrick's three brothers—Dwayne, Reggie and Allan—took on a fatherly role when it came to their youngest brother.
 By the eighth grade, Rose's talent as a basketball player was readily apparent.
 The slick-moving point guard with exceptional court vision was a rising star in his home city, and to protect him from outside interests, his older siblings were constantly at his side.
 One or more would pick him up and drop him off at school.
 They also attended his practices and punished him if he stepped out of line.